ftclausen/ftclausen.github.io/_posts/2022-02-12-josephus-problem-revisited.markdown

 break due to a neurological problem called [Anti-NMDA receptor encephalitis](https://en.wikipedia.org/wiki/Anti-NMDA_receptor_encephalitis).
-I include this detail because it is a relatively newly discovered disease and misdiagnosis is common.
+I include this detail because it is a relatively newly discovered disease and misdiagnosis is common so, in a very small way, raising awareness.

 Maths is my friend in the recovery process even though it is challenging.
 Perhaps because it is challenging.

 This post goes over the _recurrence only_ because I found that challenging.
+For some reason I find recursion harder than it should be 😅

 # Setting the Scene with Some Examples